otterize/network-mapper/README.md

 ### Service name resolution
 Service name resolution is performed one of two ways:
 1. If an `otterize/service-name` label exists on the pod, its value is used.
-2. If no label is present, a recursive look up is performed for the pod's owner until the root is reached.
+2. If no label is present, a recursive look-up is performed for the pod's owner until the root is reached.
 For example, if you have a `Deployment` named `client`, which then creates and owns a `ReplicaSet`, which then creates and owns a `Pod`, then the service name for that pod is `client` - same as the name of the `Deployment`.

 The goal is to generate a mapping that speaks in the same language that dev teams use.

+### Difference from a service mesh
+the mapper is a zero-config tool that aims to be lightweight and doesn't require you to adapt anything in your cluster.
+It does not try to replace service mesh in any way, but rather give you insights about traffic in your cluster without a complete overhaul or the need to adapt to it.

 ## Learn more
 Explore our [documentation](https://docs.otterize.com/) site to learn how to: